sdacunha/ryse/README.md

-# RYSE HomeAssistant component
+# RYSE Home Assistant Integration
-A full-featured Homeassistant component to drive RYSE BLE devices.

-> This is a fork of the original [RYSE Home Assistant integration](https://github.com/mohamedkallel82/ryse) by [@mohamedkallel82](https://github.com/mohamedkallel82), with added support for Bluetooth proxies and HACS installation.
+This is a complete rewrite of the RYSE Home Assistant integration, inspired by [@mohamedkallel82](https://github.com/mohamedkallel82).
+This version is built from the ground up for reliability, modern Home Assistant best practices, and robust Bluetooth support (including Bluetooth proxies).

-## What's Different in This Fork?

-This fork adds several improvements to the original integration:

-1. **Bluetooth Proxy Support**
-   - Works with Home Assistant's Bluetooth proxy system
-   - Automatically uses proxy when available
-   - Maintains compatibility with direct Bluetooth connections
-   - Better device tracking and unavailability handling

-2. **HACS Integration**
-   - Easy installation through HACS
-   - Automatic updates
-   - Better integration with Home Assistant ecosystem

-3. **Code Improvements**
-   - Updated Bluetooth implementation using Home Assistant's native Bluetooth APIs
-   - Better error handling and logging
-   - Improved device state management

 ## Features
-- BLE battery and position are now updated from advertisements, not GATT polling
-- Battery and position are available immediately after setup if an advertisement is received
-- Duplicate device setup is prevented; only unconfigured devices are shown in the pairing list
-- Friendly error messages for pairing mode and no devices found
+- Real time updates for position and state
-- Cover and battery sensor use a shared BLE device instance for correct updates
-- Entities restore last known state after restart (battery sensor)
+- Works with ESPHome Bluetooth proxies and direct connections
+- Easy pairing and setup from the Home Assistant UI
+- Battery status

 ## Installation